trofi/trofi.github.io.gen/posts/277-from-mcedit-to-vim.md

 Got the guesstimate?

 It took 40 seconds.
-What is worse: while pasting is in progress UI shows you interactively the speed of text insertion (good): first 10K get inserted within 2-3 second, next 10K take about 10 more seconds maybe, and next 10K takes 25 This is quadratic behaviour right there (bad).
+What is worse: while pasting is in progress UI shows you interactively the speed of text insertion (good).
+First `10K` got inserted within 2-3 second, next `10K` took about 10 more seconds maybe, and next 10K takes 25.
+This is quadratic behavior right there (bad).

 I thought it's a minor bug.
-I knew `mc` does somewhat complex arithmetics on multi-byte strings when moves around characters in them.
+I knew `mc` does somewhat complex arithmetic on multi-byte strings when moves around characters in them.
 But it's not supposed to get that much worse.
 I filed a [bug](https://midnight-commander.org/ticket/4421) with the `perf` dump below to quickly highlight problematic bit: